 Pharmacies in Germany

 Pharmacies, known as “Apotheken,” play a crucial role in Germany’s healthcare system.
 Germany has strict regulations regarding medications.
-Many medications that are available over-the-counter (OTC) in other countries might require a prescription here.
+Many medications that are available over the counter in other countries might require a prescription here.

 Pharmacists are highly qualified and able to give you advice on medications, their proper usage, potential interactions, and side effects.